ahle/Tconnect/doc/agent.md

 *Human agent*

-An editor, a system designer or any kind of users of editing systems who interact with the editing sytems for correcting the documents
+The users interact with the editing sytems for correcting the documents such as i.e. editor, system designer.

 *Assistance agent*